 Deus Ex: Mankind Divided for Mac is finally here.
-Originally announced a year ago, this sequel to one of the best action RPGs ever made was released by Feral Interactive on December 12, 2017.
+Originally announced a year ago, the sequel to one of the best action RPGs ever made was released by Feral Interactive on December 12, 2017.

 Just like its predecessor, Mankind Divided is a shooter that offers choice.
-Missions can be tackled in myriad different ways, with multiple routes and tactical options available.
+Missions can be tackled in a myriad of different ways, with multiple routes and tactical options available.
 You can use hacking, stealth or brute force.
 The game also lets you customize Jensen’s augmentations to suit your play style.

 The reviews are good so far and you can expect a reliable and smooth port from Feral Interactive.